 The Government is the largest employer in the nation.
 In fact, according to the U.S. Bureau of Labor Statistics, in May 2013, more than 2 million federal civilian workers were employed in 350 different occupations.
-Careers in government can vary significantly and include a wide-range of career disciplines such as, ensuring food safety, investigating criminal activity, homeland security, providing emergency care, or developing science and technology or legal advice.
+Careers in government can vary significantly and include a wide-range of career disciplines such as, public administration, ensuring food safety, investigating criminal activity, homeland security, providing emergency care, or developing science and technology or legal advice.
 Whatever your interests or skills, there is likely a career in government that might suit you.[v]

 What Kind of Degree Do I Need for A Career in Government?